 A blighted ovum is an early pregnancy failure.
 Strictly speaking, it’s a miscarriage.
 But that’s confusing: a blighted ovum exists before any bleeding happens.
-More often than not, it’s spotted late or not at all.
-Hence the alternative name a blighted ovum is sometimes given: silent miscarriage.
-1 in 2 first-trimester miscarriages are due to a blighted ovum – it’s that common.
+It’s often spotted late, or not at all.
+So a blighted ovum is sometimes called a silent miscarriage.
+One in two early miscarriages are due to a blighted ovum – it’s that common.

 Is blighted ovum an accurate description?
-No – it’s the worst-named miscarriage of all time.
-First, the word ‘blighted’ is biologically incorrect – it’s a cellular or chromosomal failure, not something damaged externally.
-Second, the ‘ovum’ (Latin for egg) is not solely to blame: it’s the egg AND sperm that don’t speak to each other.
-Third, a silent, or missed, miscarriage also refers to an embryo with no heartbeat.
+No. First, the word ‘blighted’ is biologically incorrect – it’s a cellular or chromosomal failure.
+Second, the ‘ovum’ is not solely to blame: it’s the egg AND sperm that don’t speak to each other.
+And third, a silent miscarriage also refers to an embryo with no heartbeat.
 That’s not what a blighted ovum is.

-But women who conceive naturally rarely have that early scan.
-So a blighted ovum may not be discovered till the 12-week mark.
-You may have had pregnancy symptoms – adding to the sense of devastation when diagnosis is made.
+But women who conceive naturally rarely have early scans.
+So a blighted ovum may not be discovered till 12 weeks.
+You may have had pregnancy symptoms, adding to the sense of devastation when it’s diagnosed.
 Bleeding and cramping, a common way for an anembryonic pregnancy to end, doesn’t always happen.
-And a blighted ovum at 12 weeks is a more serious problem than one at seven.

-So want happens after a blighted ovum is diagnosed?
-Patients are usually advised to let the miscarriage start naturally.
-Drugs are sometimes prescribed to bring on the bleed.
-Fertility patients will be told to stop their medication – typically estrogen and/or progesterone support.
+So what happens when a blighted ovum is diagnosed?
+Patients are usually advised to let the miscarriage end naturally.
+Drugs are sometimes prescribed.
+Fertility patients will be told to stop their medication.
 But some women will need an operation to remove the pregnancy – effectively a termination.
 This is more common when diagnosis is late.

-For women who know or suspect they’re pregnant, naturally or via IVF, there’s a lot to be said for an early scan between weeks 6 and 8.
-As well as checking for a blighted ovum, the scan will pick up an ectopic pregnancy – a potentially life-threatening condition.
-Identifying either at this stage is easier and safer for you.
-Insist on an early scan.
-Some UK NHS doctors will refuse.
-Remind them of their duty of care towards you.
-That usually does the trick.
+For women who think they’re pregnant, naturally or via IVF, an early scan in week 6 is a good idea.
+As well as checking for a blighted ovum, the scan will pick up an ectopic pregnancy.
+Identifying either at this stage is safer.

-If you’re unlucky enough to have a blighted ovum, allow yourself time to grieve for the loss of your precious pregnancy.
+If you experience a blighted ovum, allow yourself time to grieve for the loss of your precious pregnancy.
 Don’t let anyone tell you that an early miscarriage is not as bad as a late one.
 It’s perfectly normal to feel devastated.
-You are mourning the life you created, one that has been so cruelly denied you.

 Will a blighted ovum happen again?
-The official advice is: unlikely.
-But the fact remains that miscarriages can reoccur and that older women are more prone to them.
-Speak to you doctor.
+It’s unlikely.
+But the fact remains that other forms of miscarriages can occur, and older women are more prone to them.
+Speak to your doctor.
 And if you’ve had IVF treatment, read our tips on reducing your chances of a miscarriage.